WestLakeFairyland/s2orc-doc2json/README.md

 - **Paragraph Recognition**:
   - Grobid does a fairly good job of connecting rows, though it's not 100% accurate with paragraphs.
   - It sometimes misdivides paragraphs or adds additional paragraphs in sections like the abstract.
-  - There are cases where page breaks disrupt paragraph detection, although some of these are fixed automatically by Grobid.
+  - There are cases where *page breaks disrupt paragraph detection*, although some of these are fixed automatically by Grobid.

 - **Section Titles**:
-  - Each section of the body text includes a **section** field, which contains the section title.
+  - Each section of the body text includes a `"section"` field, which contains the section title;
+  - There are `"sec_num"` fields, which contains the section number like `1` or `2.1` or `2.2.`, only when this number is explicitly wriiten in the text.
-  - In some cases, the section title is missing or only includes a subtitle (e.g., "SME attribution visualization of Aqueous solubility", instead of "Methods", "Results").
+  - Frequently, the section title is missing or only includes a subtitle (e.g., "SME attribution visualization of Aqueous solubility", instead of "Methods", "Results").

 - **Equations**:
+  - Only 行间公式 are separated into another entry: `"text": "EQUATION"` but with a `"eq_spans"`.
   - The detection and extraction of equations is not perfect at this stage.
 More refinement is needed for better handling of mathematical content.

 ## TODO